maromcik/edumdns/edumdns/edumdns_server/README.md

 - **EbpfUpdater**: Updates eBPF maps with IP address mappings for proxy functionality

+---

 ## ServerManager Module

-The `ServerManager` (`manager.rs`) is the central orchestrator that routes commands and data between probes, the database, and transmitters.
+The `ServerManager` (`manager.rs`) is the central component that routes commands and data between probes, the database, and transmitters.
 It serves as the core coordination point for the entire server.

 ### Responsibilities